mesosphere/universe/docs/tutorial/GetStarted.md

 Now that we have the container ready, in the next section we will see how to create a package!

 ### Step 3 : Creating a DC/OS Package
 In order to create a package, you need to have forked the [Universe repo](https://github.com/mesosphere/universe) and then cloned it so that it is available in your terminal.
-Once you do this, create a folder named time-server under the repo/package/T directory (as our package name starts with the letter "t").
-Inside this folder, if there is already another package with a name of your choice, you have to name your package differently.
+Once you do this, create a directory named time-server under the repo/package/T directory (as our package name starts with the letter "t").
+Inside this directory, if there is already another package with a name of your choice, you have to name your package differently.
 We create all the required files in this package.

 After you read this step, if you need further examples, you can refer to the [repo/packages/H/hello-world](repo/packages/H/hello-world) package.